MattArnold/capricon2021/index.md

 * The [Virtual Capricon FAQ](https://docs.google.com/document/d/1oBzw6dBxYuVC3bSnJcI3j-09k1EUgxTsghdBc9hviV4/edit?usp=sharing) will be updated throughout the convention with your frequently asked questions
 * Check out our [Discord Guide for Attendees](https://docs.google.com/document/d/1whzM_TaA3LO4XLWDhV0oqrnyEa38GAXvaLsecep1yR8/edit?usp=sharing) for more on how to use Discord and the Capricon 41 Discord server
+* Need help?
+The best way to do that will be to ask at the #info-desk or #discord-help-desk in the Discord.
+But if you can't do that, you can email infodesk@capricon.org and someone will get back to you.
+* Need to report a Code of Conduct violation?
+Visit #operations in Discord, or email operations@capricon.org

 ### Where are the Parties?!